zhxie/ikago/dev.md

 ## Between Sources and Client, Server and Destinations

-All packets transmitted must contain exactly a link and transport layer, and must have at least 1 network layer.
+All packets transmitted must contain exactly a link layer, a network layer and a transport layer.

+**Transmission between sources and clients, server and destinations must be in IPv4.**

 If `-fragment` is set, packets sent by client will be reassembled.